 PRESS WHEN ILLUMINATED

 Short film, around 12 minutes.
 Won 5 awards at Focus International Film Festival 2016, including Best Film.
 Directed by Tristan Ofield, featuring Siddhii Lagrutta and David McCaffrey.
-Now available to watch for free on Amazon Prime.
+Now available to watch for free on Amazon Prime, and more than a million YouTube views.

 A collaboration with choreographer Keisha Grant of Keneish Dance.
 The challenge here was exploring story elements with Keisha in ways that would benefit her concepts but without going into narrative structure, character arcs, etc - far more interesting to enter her world than expect her to enter mine.
 I was really taken with the show, and especially my suggestion to distort some of the voices in the soundtrack so they couldn't actually be understood.
 The distortion removed any trace of the text I'd written - and created instead an emotional texture that worked for the benefit of the piece.